We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 What will happen during a clinic visit for congenital pseudarthrosis of the tibia?

-The doctor will evaluate the patient for neurofibromatosis, a genetic disorder that causes tumors to form on nerve tissue which occurs in 40-50% of patients.
+The doctor will evaluate the patient for neurofibromatosis which may be diagnosed with genetic blood testing.
 The doctor will also ask for a history of previous fractures and examine the leg to determine the range of motion of the false joint.
 X-rays will be taken to determine the quality of the bone, the condition of the joints, the amount of limb length discrepancy and the severity of any bone abnormalities.

 How is congenital pseudarthrosis of the tibia treated?

-What happens in surgery for congenital pseudarthrosis of the tibia?
+What happens in cross-union surgery for congenital pseudarthrosis of the tibia?

 2. In the operating room, the abnormal periosteum is removed from the tibia and fibula (both bones in the lower leg), and the pencil tip ends of the tibia and fibula are slightly trimmed to allow straightening of the leg with stable bone contact to optimize healing.

-3. The tibia is stabilized with intramedullary rods (inside the canal of the bone), and the fibula is stabilized with wires.
-Newer intramedullary rods have allowed surgeons to avoid crossing and damaging the ankle joint during fixation of almost all cases.
+3. The tibia is stabilized with intramedullary rods (placed inside the canal of the bone), and the fibula is stabilized with wires.
+Newer intramedullary rods have allowed surgeons to avoid crossing and damaging the ankle joint.

 4. Healthy periosteum and a bone graft are harvested from the pelvis usually on the same side as the tibia pseudarthrosis.

 5. The healthy periosteum, bone graft, and bone morphogenic protein (BMP) are placed in between and around the tibia and fibula bones, generating a large cross-sectional surface area for optimal healing.
 BMP is a naturally occurring cell signaling molecule that drives bone formation.
 When used in CPT treatment, it helps increase bone formation in the early stages.
-This is an off-label use of BMP in the United States (not approved by the FDA for this use).
 While healing can occur without BMP, it is an important component of the International Center for Limb Lengthening’s multi-faceted approach.

-6. In some cases, an external fixator is applied to the leg to provide rotational stability and to compress the bone ends while they knit.
-In most cases, an internal plate is used to control the newly realigned limb.
-In the past, external fixators were a necessity.
-The combination of the newer ankle-sparing intramedullary rods and improved internal plates gives surgeons another option to maintain improved ankle motion.
-Your doctor will assess which treatment is best for your child’s unique needs and circumstances.
+6. In most cases, an internal modern locking plate is used to control the newly realigned limb.
+In the past, an external fixator was applied to the leg to provide rotational stability and to compress the bone ends while they healed.
+The combination of newer ankle-sparing intramedullary rods and improved internal plates gives surgeons another option to maintain improved ankle motion.

-5. After either method is used, regular monitoring of the bone is required on an annual basis.
-The internal rod may needs to be swapped out every 3-4 years during childhood as the leg grows longer to keep providing protection against refracture.
+9. Regular monitoring of the bone is required on an annual basis.
+The internal rod may need to be swapped out every 3-4 years during childhood as the leg grows longer to keep providing protection against refracture.

 What happens after congenital pseudarthrosis of the tibia surgery?

-Patients return monthly to clinic for follow-up visits until the bone heals.
-Three or four months after surgery, another infusion of bisphosphonate is done to prevent the bone graft from resorbing.
+After the cross-union surgery, patients return monthly to clinic for follow-up visits until the bone heals.
+Three to four months after surgery, another infusion of bisphosphonate is done to prevent the bone graft from resorbing.
 After the bone has healed, patients return annually for checkups.
-Even after solid healing, there is still a risk for additional fractures until adulthood.
-Bracing reduces the number and severity of these fractures.
-We have seen very successful results with this combined treatment at all ages.
+We have seen very successful results with this combined cross-union treatment at all ages.
 After skeletal maturity, the bone becomes more normal and does not have as much tendency to fracture again.

 What is the “unbroken” congenital pseudarthrosis of the tibia?